After scripture, this is the document which we are most governed by as a church body.

 Joe & Ruth have been members of HSC since ’90.
 Joe has served as an Elder at HSC since the church adopted Elder Leadership.
 He and his wife live in Britton Falls, an over 55 community in Fishers, IN.
 They have 3 adult children.
 Joe served as 1st Lieutenant, US Army Field Artillery in Vietnam in ’69-70.
 Joe received his BS from Ball State and his MBA from Lewis University (Lockport, IL).
 Since his retirement in ’16, Joe continues to teach at Indiana Wesleyan University as adjunct professor in the College of Adult and Professional Studies.
 Joe leads the Seeker ABF and serves as chairman of the Local Outreach Committee.
 Email Joe

 Dwight & Celeste, have been at Harbour Shores since ’95 and has served as an elder since ’06.
 Throughout his time at HSC, Dwight has been active serving in children’s ministry, singles ministry, missions, Jr. High Youth Group, Crown Financial Ministry, Walk of Repentance, Music/Worship Ministries and in the “Living Water” Adult Bible Fellowship (ABF).
 Dwight is a graduate of Purdue University (West Lafayette, IN).
-They have 4 adult sons with daughter in-laws being added all the time.
+They have 4 adult sons who are all now married.
 Email Dwight

 Steve & Nyla have attended Harbour Shores since ’90.
 Steve serves as the elder over our AWANA Ministry.
 In addition to that, he teaches and leads in the Alpha Adult Bible Fellowship.
 Steve earned a B.S. degree in Mechanical Engineering Technology at Letourneau College (Longview, TX).
 They have 1 adult son, Seth.
 Email Steve